-9 Students transferring from St. Augustine and Cave Hill Campuses who have completed all thirty Level I credits will be eligible to enter the second year of this programme.
+&lt;sup>8 Students transferring from St. Augustine and Cave Hill Campuses who have completed all thirty Level I credits will be eligible to enter the second year of this programme.
 They will further be exempted from taking the language courses which must be substituted by two other Free Electives.